RunestoneInteractive/thinkcspy/_sources/Selection/Exercises.rst

                    < 60      F
                    =======   =====

                 The square and round brackets denote closed and open intervals.
-                A closed interval includes the number, and open interval excludes it.
+A closed interval *includes* the number, an open interval *excludes* it.
 So 79.99999 gets grade C , but 80 gets grade B.

-                Test your function by printing the mark and the grade for a number of different marks.
+                Test your function by printing the score and the grade for a number of different scores.

-                .. activecode:: ex_6_3
+                .. activecode:: ex_6_2

             .. tab:: Answer

-                .. activecode:: q3_question
+                .. activecode:: q2_question

-                    def grade(mark):
+                    def grade(score):
-                        if mark >= 90:
+                        if score >= 90:
                             return "A"
                         else:
-                            if mark >= 80:
+                            if score >= 80:
                                 return "B"
                             else:
-                                if mark >= 70:
+                                if score >= 70:
                                     return "C"
                                 else:
-                                    if mark >= 60:
+                                    if score >= 60:
                                         return "D"
                                     else:
                                         return "F"
+                    def main():

-                    mark = 83
+                        score = 83
-                    print( "Mark:", str(mark), "Grade:", grade(mark))
+                        print( "Score:", str(score), "Grade:", grade(score))

+                    if __name__ == "__main__":
+                        main()

     #.
-Modify the turtle bar chart program from the previous chapter so that the bar for any value
-        of 200 or more is filled with red, values between [100 and 200) are filled yellow, and bars representing values less than 100 are filled green.
+Modify the turtle bar chart program from the previous chapter so that the bar for any value of 200 or more is filled with red, values between [100 and 200) are filled yellow, and bars representing values less than 100 are filled green.

-        .. activecode:: ex_6_4
+        .. activecode:: ex_6_3
            :nocodelens:

     #.

-        .. tabbed:: q5
+        .. tabbed:: q4

             .. tab:: Question

-                In the turtle bar chart program, what do you expect to happen if one or more of the data values in the list is negative?
+                In the `Turtle bar chart <https://runestone.launchcode.org/runestone/static/thinkcspy/Functions/ATurtleBarChart.html>`_ program, what do you expect to happen if one or more of the data values in the list is negative?
 Go back and try it out.
-Change the program so that when it prints the text value for the negative bars, it puts the text above the base of the bar (on the 0 axis).
+Then change the program so that when it prints the text value for the negative bars, it puts the text above the base of the bar (on the 0 axis).

-                .. activecode:: ex_6_5
+                .. activecode:: ex_6_4
                    :nocodelens:

             .. tab:: Answer

-                .. activecode:: answer_ex_6_5
+                .. activecode:: answer_ex_6_4
                         :nocodelens:

                         import turtle

-                        def drawBar(t, height):
+                        def draw_bar(t, height):
                             """ Get turtle t to draw one bar, of height. """ t.begin_fill()               # start filling this shape
                             if height < 0: